achernet/estuarial/design/minutes/tr_meeting_20140321.md

       my_table_query(date=between(dt1, dt2), id=in_(list_of_ids))
       my_table_query(date=dt1, id=sample_id)
+      my_table_query(date=lt_('2012-12-31'), id=between(id1, id2))
+      ... etc.

+  Merely using the `where` function from a returned blaze array does not seem sufficient for all of these kinds of operations, and may also disallow users from specifying arguments that map to indices or keys and could make the operations more efficient.
+The question is, how much of just a plain ORM API do we want to expose?
+All of sqlalchemy?

 - Calendar objects and lookback options. @danmeisner mentioned that the API results will depend heavily on what kind of calendar alignment is desired by